SystemsApproach/ops/monitor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Individual components implement a *Prometheus Exporter* to provide the
-current value of the components's metrics.
+current value of the component's metrics.
 A component's Exporter is
 queried via HTTP, with the corresponding metrics returned using a
 simple text format.
 Prometheus periodically scrapes the Exporter's
 HTTP endpoint and stores the metrics in its Time Series Database